Reloadly/sample-airtime-topup-platform/README.md

 3- Make .env file (`cp .env.example .env`)<br>
 4- Edit the .env file( Change root password, database, database user, database user password based on server and database details)<br>
 5- Install the project (`make install`)

+## Recommended Server Installation (cPanel without Docker without Make)

+As this repository is built for both local deployment and server deployment.
+If you are doing server deployment YOU SHOULD ALWAYS change the credentials for root user and database in the `.env` file before running the `make install` command.
+For server you should not use the one line code but rather the following steps.<br>

+1- Clone the repository (`git clone https://github.com/Reloadly/sample-airtime-topup-platform.git`)<br>
+2- Change the document root of the account to the public folder inside project.
+So if your project dir is "/home/something/sample-airtime-topup-platform" The document root should be "/home/something/sample-airtime-topup-platform/public"
+3- cd into project folder (`cd sample-airtime-topup-platform`)<br>
+4- Make .env file (`cp .env.example .env`)<br>
+5- Edit the .env file( Change root password, database, database user, database user password based on server and database details)<br>
+6- Install the project dependencies(`composer install`)
+7- Create Database with migrations (`php artisan migrate`) 8- Seed the new database with default data (`php artisan db:seed`) 9- Install Passport to manage authentication (`php artisan passport:install`)

 ## Default Credentials